cocos/cocos-docs/en/scripting/modules/config.md

 ## Expansion: Using npm mirrors

-npm reads and downloads packages from the [official npmjs source](https://www.npmjs.com/) by default.
-Some countries or regions may have network issues that cause installation to fail or install too slowly, so it is recommended to fix this by switching mirrors.
+`npm` reads and downloads packages from the [official npmjs source](https://www.npmjs.com/) by default.
+Some countries or regions may have network issues that cause the installation to fail or install too slowly, it is recommended to fix this by switching mirrors.

-First, install the npm package globally [nrm](https://www.npmjs.com/package/nrm).
+First, install the `npm` package [nrm](https://www.npmjs.com/package/nrm) globally:

 ```bash
 > npm install -g nrm
 ```

-> `-g` means global, the npm package will be installed directly on the current computer.
-Once it is done, you don't need to do it again.
+> **Note**: `-g` means global, the npm package will be installed directly on the current computer.
+Once it is done, there is no need to do it again.

 To view valid npm images: